LukeGarnham/Stumps-and-Studs-MS4/README.md

  a)  Is the payment processed and order completed if the user closes the browser or navigates to another website after submitting the form?

+ 6)  Use different [Stripe payment test cards](https://stripe.com/docs/testing) to check they achieve the expected results.

+ a)  Using the Stripe no authentication card number (4242 4242 4242 4242) should result in a successful payment.
+ b)  Using the Stripe authentication required card number (4000 0027 6000 3184) should ask the user to authenticate the payment.
+If the authentication fails or is cancelled, users should be returned to the Checkout form with an error message.
+If authentication passes, the checkout process should be completed and the user taken to the Checkout Success page.

 Results:

 The numbers entered in brackets represent inputs tested and underscores represent no value/blanks.